Codecademy/docs/content/git/concepts/remote/remote.md

 Git **remotes** are copies of repositories that are not stored locally.
 Working with a remote often involves two copies or references:

-1. The forked repository
+1. The forked repository (repo): By convention, these are named the `origin` remote which refers to the default repo.
-2. The base or home repository

-By convention these are named the `origin` remote which refers to the default, forked repo.
-And the `upstream` remote, which refers to the remote repo that is being tracked for changes and contributions.
+2. The base or home repo: The `upstream` remote refers to the remote repo that is being tracked for changes and contributions.

 ## Syntax